 Multiply the impact

 Goldberg says he’d like to do more to help those with disabilities.
 He gets requests from people wanting devices that his students developed, so he’s looking for ways to produce more devices.
 “I’d like to build collaborations and find the expertise we need.
 Several projects could have a potentially large impact on certain populations.
 All of this is to multiply the impact of what we are trying to do.”

 The students’ work parallels that of a similar class at Duke University.
 During the semester, the two classes share progress and present their prototypes to each other via videoconferencing.

 This year, Work Widgets won third place in the NISH Ability One national design competition for projects that aid people with disabilities in the workplace.
 The students will split a $3,000 award, and matching awards go to UNC and Community Workforce Solutions.

 This is seventh consecutive year that UNC students have won a top-three award or been a finalist in the competition.
 Students have won a total of $18,000 in awards, with matching amounts going to the University and collaborating agencies.

 The class receives funding from the National Science Foundation and support from the UNC Center for Public Service, where Goldberg is a member of the Faculty Engaged Scholars Program, and the Department of Biomedical Engineering and the Curriculum in Applied Sciences and Engineering.

-By Scott Jared, UNC-Chapel Hill University Relations.
+Video by Rob Holliday and story by Scott Jared, UNC-Chapel Hill University Relations.